ethamb/Osprey/README.md

 ## Installation

-You can install **Osprey** from the [Chrome Web Store]().
+You can install **Osprey** from the web stores listed above.

-If that doesn't work, you can install the extension manually:
+For other installations, you can install the extension manually:

-1. Download the latest release from the [Releases section](https://github.com/Foulest/Osprey/releases) or the [Actions section](https://github.com/Foulest/Osprey/actions/workflows).
+1. Download the latest build from the [Releases section](https://github.com/Foulest/Osprey/releases) or the [Actions section](https://github.com/Foulest/Osprey/actions/workflows).
 2. Extract the ZIP file to a folder on your computer.
 3. Navigate to `about://extensions` in your browser.